User10987654321/kvm-rdtsc-hack/README.md

 The current goals are to improve usability (multiple KVM instance support), and efficiency (stabilized value is still rather volatile so it is impossible to consistently pass VM detection tests)

 # Fork
-fixed errors from issue: [https://github.com/h33p/kvm-rdtsc-hack/issues/5](https://archive.is/mihem) that were mostly due to linux kernel updates on nixos, run with `make KDIR=/run/current-system/sw/lib/modules/linux/$(uname -r)/build/ KOUTPUT=$PWD`
+Errors fixed from issue: [https://github.com/h33p/kvm-rdtsc-hack/issues/5](https://archive.is/mihem) that were mostly due to linux kernel updates.
+On NixOS, run with `make KDIR=/run/current-system/sw/lib/modules/linux/$(uname -r)/build/ KOUTPUT=$PWD`.